 In addition, Davis said schools have flexibility in bringing some students back even if they don’t fit the criteria for returning students.

-Abu is a Journalist, Marketing Consultant, & PR Specialist from Prince George’s County, MD.
+Abu is a Journalist & Publicist from Prince George’s County, MD.
 He is the CEO of The DMV Daily and Marketing Manager of The Wig Café, LLC.
 In May 2018, Abu obtained his B.A. in Sociology from the University of Maryland Eastern Shore and is now attending Bowie State University for his M.A. in Organizational Communications.
+Outside of the business world, Abu is also a 6th Grade Social Studies Teacher.